 Currently, both Favero and Garmin offer a single-side pedal upgrade.
 If you buy the left-only power meter pedal, at any point in the future, you can buy a right pedal with power (the upgrade pedal), in order to have a complete, dual-sided system.
 Note that it’s cheaper to buy the dual-sided system initially then it is to buy and left pedal and upgrade later.
 However, the ability to upgrade later is still a nice option.

 If you’re in the market for the PowerTap pedal, your options are the PowerTap P1 vs P1S.
-The dual-sided PowerTap P1 sells for $999 whereas the PowerTap P1S (single-sided version) sells for $599.
+The dual-sided PowerTap P1 sells for $799 whereas the PowerTap P1S (single-sided version) sells for $529.
 As previously mentioned however, PowerTap has not yet introduced their P1S upgrade pedal.
 The PowerTap P1S upgrade pedal would allow you to purchase a P1S and then buy the upgrade pedal at a later date in order to have a dual-sided system.
-We expect pricing for the PowerTap P1 upgrade pedal to be around the $499 mark.
+We expect pricing for the PowerTap P1 upgrade pedal to be around the $450 mark.
 This pricing would follow suit with Garmin and Favero upgrade pricing.
-Regarding availability…we would expect to see something by the end of 2017…but only time will tell!

-Oh, and if you’re looking for the PowerTap P2 (the next generation of the PowerTap pedal), we would expect to see something in 2018, but likely not before then.
-The current version P1 is has only been out for about two years and it still quite popular – so we don’t see PowerTap announcing a replacement in the immediate future.
+Oh, and if you’re looking for the PowerTap P2 (the next generation of the PowerTap pedal), we would expect to see something in late 2018.
+The current version P1 has been out for about three years and is probably due for a revision.
 As always, please check back with us for updates!